VincentKovar/Agentics101/LEARNING.md

 **Feynman gap:** Four-Lens Framework (Module 4) not yet tested — needs a session before capstone alternative evaluation section is written.

 ---
+I don't have access to trigger your custom skill directly from here.
+Your Daily Learning Log skill lives in your Claude.ai Skills UI and activates when you use the trigger phrase in a standard chat.

+Here's what to do:

+1. Open a **new chat** in Claude Desktop (not this one)
+2. Type `log today`
+3. Your Daily Learning Log skill will activate and guide you through capturing the session

+Alternatively, you can manually create a note with today's learning.
+Here's a template based on what you accomplished:

+---

+**Date:** June 4, 2026
+**Session:** Traversaal Claude Code in Practice — Module 2
+**Status:** ✅ Completed

+**What I did:**
+- Installed Claude Code via native binary (npm had permission issues)
+- Cloned claude-code-starter repo and navigated to module-1
+- Ran `claude` in terminal to open Claude Code session
+- Completed interactive setup: selected TypeScript/JavaScript stack, greenfield codebase, web app type
+- Created CLAUDE.md file with project overview, domain glossary, and key rules
+- Verified Claude reads CLAUDE.md by starting a fresh session
+- Identified five scoring signals from Lev & Gu M&A framework (Goodwill Growth, Industry Relatedness, Deal Size, Target Profitability, Payment Method)

+**Key learning:**
+CLAUDE.md is permanent project context that eliminates context-setting every session.
+Without it, you restart from zero each time.
+With it, Claude Code remembers your role, project, conventions, and preferences.

+**Blockers identified (for tomorrow):**
+- Database/ORM choice (Postgres?
+SQLite?
+Supabase?)
+- Data sources (where acquisition financials come from?)
+- Pipeline trigger mechanism (cron?
+GitHub Action?)

+**Next session priorities:**
+1. Create SCORING_FRAMEWORK.md with detailed signal definitions
+2. Decide on database choice
+3. Start fresh Claude Code session to test improved context